-In a significant crackdown on tax evasion, the Special CJM Court in Meerut has remanded Somil Agarwal, partner of M/s Harish Chemical Products, to 14 days’ judicial custody in connection with a ₹9.32 crore GST fraud case.
+In a significant crackdown on tax evasion, the Special CJM Court in Meerut has remanded Somil Agarwal, partner of M/s Harish Chemical Products, to 14 days’ judicial custody in connection with a ₹9.32 crore GST scam case.

 The action follows a complaint filed by the Directorate General of GST Intelligence (DGGI), which uncovered a fake Input Tax Credit (ITC) racket allegedly orchestrated by Agarwal.
 During the hearing, Special Public Prosecutor Lakshya Pratap Singh presented evidence suggesting that Agarwal systematically availed and utilized bogus ITC through fake invoices and unreported cash sales.